 Want to claim your free website for simplicity, speed, and results?
 To try Dashnex pages for free, click here.
 You can also get $5 credit just for signing up.

 How To Create A Squeeze Page

-When creating a squeeze page, there are three key elements that you absolutely must if you want to convert people to leads.
+When creating a squeeze page, there are three key elements that are an absolute must if you want to convert people to leads.

-Now, before we get into those three elements, it’s important to understand that there are so many small elements that will effects conversions on some small level.
-For example, one background may convert better than another, one color might be preferable etc. But typically, the impact that these elements have on conversion pales in comparison to the three major elements that you need to think about.
+Now, before we get into those three elements, it’s important to understand that there are so many small elements that will affect conversions on some small level.
+For example, one background may convert better than another, one color might be preferable, etc. But typically, the impact that these elements have on conversion pales in comparison to the three major elements that you need to think about.

 So, once you have the basics down, you can look at tweaking the little things to optimize your conversion rate.
 But without the three must-have elements, you don’t have a squeeze page to optimize!
 That’s why you must start here and work your way up to optimizing the aesthetic.